open-nest-africa/website/README.md

-# 🌸 OpenNest-Community
+# 🌸 OpenNest-Africa

 Your Safe Start for Every OpenSourcer!

-Welcome to OpenNest, a cozy hub where beginners—technical or non-technical—can explore, learn, and grow in the world of open source.
+Welcome to OpenNest-Africa, a cozy hub where beginners—technical or non-technical—can explore, learn, and grow in the world of open source.

 Whether you’re coding, writing, designing, or just curious, you belong here.
 Let’s start your open-source journey together!

 ---

-### 🌟 What is OpenNest?
+### 🌟 What is OpenNest-Africa?

-OpenNest is a beginner-friendly, community-driven space designed to:
+OpenNest-Africa is a beginner-friendly, community-driven space designed to:

 - Provide resources to help you make your first contribution.
 - Support all roles—from coding to documentation, design, and more.